benjones/eltopo/eltopo3d/readme.txt

 EL TOPO: ROBUST TOPOLOGICAL OPERATIONS FOR DYNAMIC EXPLICIT SURFACES
 ===============================================================================

+This project was written by Tyson Brochu and Robert Bridson at UBC, and (very, very slightly) modified by Ben Jones at U of Utah.
+It's public domain.

 El Topo is a C-callable library built in C++.
 This readme describes:

 - how to build the library